yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

     <li>Create variables for the properties your class needs</li>
     <li>Write the actions for your class</li>
     <li>In main.swift, create at least one object with this class and do some printing to make sure your class is behaving as expected</li>
-    <li>Add in an `init` function so you can pass your class something specific to the object you are creating.
+    <li>Add in an <code class="practice-code">init</code> function so you can pass your class something specific to the object you are creating.
 (For a car, I would definitely want to make sure the color could change!)</li>
   </ul>

   <div class="challenge-container extension-heat">